-We believe that our cash balance as of June 30, 2019 will provide adequate liquidity for us to meet our working capital needs over the next twelve months.
+We believe that our cash balance as of September 30, 2019 in addition to amounts available to us under our Revolving Line will provide adequate liquidity for us to meet our working capital needs over the next twelve months.
 Additionally, we believe that should we have the need for increased capital spending to support our planned growth, we will be able to fund such growth through either third-party financing on competitive market terms or through our available cash.